MovieRecapsQA: A Multimodal Open-Ended Video Question-Answering Benchmark: Introduction

-\item We provide a comprehensive \textbf{benchmarking and analysis} of seven multimodal LLMs and human annotators on \movierecapsqa, revealing a substantial gap to human performance, a pronounced over-reliance on dialogue, and systematic failures on character-centric and narrative-reasoning questions. \end{enumerate}
+\item We benchmark and analyze the performance of 7 multimodal LLMs and human annotators on \movierecapsqa, revealing a substantial human--model performance gap, a pronounced over-reliance on dialogue, and systematic failures on fine-grained visual perception. \end{enumerate}